cvmfs/cvmfsexec/README.md

 ```
 Then check out `/e2fs`.

+NOTE: although this functions easily and well, fuse2fs performance is
+not great so if a more performant option is available that is likely
+to be preferred.

 ## Better cvmfsexec operation on newer kernels (mode 3)

 A caveat on older kernels (for example RHEL7.7 and older) is that a